graphcommerce-org/graphcommerce/docs/content/framework/typography.md

 # Typography

-This guide provides information about using the Typography component and customzing your GraphCommerce storefront's typography.
+This guide provides information about using the Typography component and customizing your GraphCommerce storefront's typography.
 If your looking to learn about the `<Trans>` macro, head over to [translations](../framework/translations.md).